 This is where we come together and talk about who we are.
 This is where our voices get loud and we become inspired and gain power from the stories we share.
 This is where we change the narrative surrounding women and aging, one story at a time.

 You will find stories about adventures, work, relationships, loss, relocating, health, style and celebrations.
-Subscribe to our monthly newsletter and join our community below to be sure you don’t miss a thing.
+Subscribe to our monthly newsletter on the form below and join our community to be sure you don’t miss a thing.

 Let’s be heard.
 Share generously!

 Grab a cup of coffee or a glass of wine and explore the stories below.
 Find inspiration in one of our Conversations.
 Learn something new.
 Find community.
 Share with your friends.

 How does one go about changing life after sixty?
 Dear friends, I've been thinking about something I know to be true, something I want to share with you.
 It's never too late to make a change.
 There is no age requirement for leaping into that very thing you've always...read more